connorskees/connorskees.github.io/content/blog/miniz-optimization.md

   Range (min … max):   250.6 ms … 262.4 ms    11 runs
 ```

 So about 250ms to decode a 2mb image.
 Is that reasonable?
 We don't really know -- this is the first decoder we're looking at.
-Intuitively it feels a bit long.
+Intuitively it feels a bit slow.
 This is executing on a dedicated Linux server that's not running any other programs.

 Out of curiosity, let's profile the binary using `perf` to see where it's spending its time.